-The following forms should be useful to you as you pursue courses through Continuing Education & Outreach.
+The following forms should be useful to you as you pursue courses through the Center for Innovative and Continuing Education.
 Some forms and applications are online while others are .pdfs that require downloading (you’ll need free Adobe Acrobat Reader software to open these files).

 Financial Aid (Read This First!)